 “For me and my colleagues, it is innate to provide exceptional patient care at all times to meet the needs of our patients and their families,” Rincones explained.

 It’s these natural tendencies for excellent patient care that earn health care professionals top ranking patient satisfaction scores.

-Patient satisfaction data is collected through the Agency for Healthcare Research and Quality’s Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey.
+Patient satisfaction data are collected through the Agency for Healthcare Research and Quality’s Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey.
 The survey asks patients and/or family members involved in their care to rate providers and health plans based on their care experience.
-What makes the CAHPS survey data valuable for providers is that it goes beyond measuring whether a patient’s expectations were met; it also assesses whether the provider is following clinical care protocols, like effectively communicating details of the patient’s health.
+What makes the CAHPS survey data valuable for providers is that they go beyond measuring whether a patient’s expectations were met; they also assesses whether the provider is following clinical care protocols, like effectively communicating details of the patient’s health.

 In addition to patient feedback, provider scores are measured against national benchmarks set by the Centers for Medicare and Medicaid Services (CMS).
 Criteria used by the CMS to score providers focus on meaningful use of patient data — in other words, how the data are used to proactively monitor patients’ health, efficiently and accurately diagnose diseases, minimize costly hospital readmissions, and avoid clinical errors.
 These include patient education, patient portal sign-ups (for accessing personal health data), blood pressure control, blood pressure screenings, body mass index (BMI) screenings and follow-ups, pneumonia vaccinations, high-risk medications for elderly patients, and cervical cancer screenings.